simonsobs/socs/docs/agents/smurf_recorder.rst

 This should be fine, as long as we do not enter a state where many connections are made in succession.

-The aggregator will write the frames to file with file names and location based on the timestamp when the acquisition was started (i.e. the first frame was written.)
+The recorder will write the frames to file with file names and location based on the timestamp when the acquisition was started (i.e. the first frame was written.)
 Files will be at most "time-per-file" long, which is configurable but defaults to 10 minutes (the same duration planned for when we are on the